SebastianRzk/Looksyk/docs/installation.md

 ### Arch Linux / AUR

 You can install Looksyk from the AUR.
-The package is called `looksyk-desktop` (currently work in progress).
+The package is called [looksyk-desktop](https://aur.archlinux.org/packages/looksyk-desktop).

 You can run the application with the command `looksyk`.